 We are located in a region known as the Palouse of Eastern Washington.
-The picture of this frightening storm was taken just outside of my home in Rosalia, WA on August 22, 2008, overlooking the wheat field bordered by HWY 195 to the east.
+The picture of this frightening storm was taken just outside of my home in Rosalia, WA on August 22, 2008.

 As evening comes and the weight of the day's pressure subside, we always search our minds for some small moment that makes it all worth it.
 On the days where there isn't much to find, somehow nature takes over and shows us.